-A Vector-Valued Ground Motion Intensity Measure Consisting of Spectral Acceleration and a Measure of Spectral Shape
+4 Vector-Valued Ground Motion Intensity Measure Consisting of Spectral Acceleration and Measure of Spectral Shape

 Among the challenges of performance-based earthquake engineering is estimation of the demand on a structure from a given earthquake.
-This is often done by calculating the distribution of structural response as a function of the ground motion intensity (as measured by an "Intensity Measure," or IM), and then combining this with the rates of exceeding various IM levels, as quantified by the probabilistic ground motion hazard.
-Traditional Ims include peak ground acceleration and spectral acceleration at the first-mode period of vibration.
-These Ims consist of a single parameter.
-In this chapter, we investigate Ims consisting of two parameters: spectral acceleration at the first-mode period of vibration along with a measure of spectral shape (the ratio of spectral acceleration at a second period to the original spectral acceleration value).
+This is often done by calculating the distribution of structural response as a function of the ground motion intensity (as measured by an "intensity measure," or IM), and then combining this with the rates of exceeding various IM levels, as quantified by the probabilistic ground motion hazard.
+Traditional IMs include peak ground acceleration and spectral acceleration at the first-mode period of vibration.
+These IMs consist of a single parameter.
+In this chapter, we investigate IMs consisting of two parameters: spectral acceleration at the first-mode period of vibration along with a measure of spectral shape (the ratio of spectral acceleration at a second period to the original spectral acceleration value).
 A method for predicting the probability distribution of demand using a vector IM is presented that accounts for the effect of collapses on the distribution of demand.
 Two complimentary methods for determining the optimum second period at a given intensity level are described, and an improvement in the efficiency of demand predictions is shown.
-Finally, the parameter $\varepsilon$ is included, to create a three-parameter vector.
+Finally, the parameter $\varepsilon$ is included to create a three-parameter vector.
 It is seen that although the spectral shape parameter has increased the efficiency of response predictions, it does not fully account for the effect of $\varepsilon$ .
 Thus, $\varepsilon$ should still be accounted for in analysis, either through informed record selection or by using this larger vector of IM parameters.

-In this paper we present a method for determining an optimal vector "Intensity Measure" for predicting the demand in a structure, (defined as a measure of the structural response such as the maximum inter-story drift angle seen in the structure).
-To predict this response effectively, one needs an Intensity Measure (IM) for the given earthquake.
-In the past, the Peak Ground Acceleration (PGA) of the earthquake was commonly used as an IM.
-More recently, spectral response values (i.e., spectral acceleration at the first-mode period of vibration - $S_a(T_1)$ ) have been used as Ims.
-These Ims are generally a single parameter.
-In this paper, we propose intensity measures containing two or three parameters.
-These intensity measures are called "Vector Ims," as opposed to the "Scalar Ims" that contain only a single parameter.
-One would expect intuitively that a Vector IM would contain more information about the ground motion than a Scalar IM, and would thus be more effective at predicting the response of a structure.
+In this section a method is presented for determining an optimal vector "intensity measure" for predicting the demand in a structure (defined as a measure of the structural response such as the maximum interstory drift angle seen in the structure).
+To predict this response effectively, one needs an intensity measure (IM) for the given earthquake.
+In the past, the peak ground acceleration (PGA) of the earthquake was commonly used as an IM.
+More recently, spectral response values (i.e., spectral accelerations at the first-mode period of vibration - $S_a(T_1)$ ) have been used as IMs.
+These IMs are generally a single parameter.
+In this section, intensity measures containing two or three parameters are proposed.
+These intensity measures are called "vector IMs," as opposed to the "scalar IMs" that contain only a single parameter.
+One would expect intuitively that a vector IM would contain more information about the ground motion than a scalar IM, and would thus be more effective at predicting the response of a structure.
 This will be shown, and criteria for finding an optimal set of parameters will be described.

 An example of the need for prediction of structural response is seen in the work of the Pacific Earthquake Engineering Research (PEER) Center (Cornell and Krawinkler 2000).
-Here, the response of a structure is termed an Engineering Demand Parameter, or EDP.
-The annual frequency of exceeding a given EDP is calculated as follows
+Here, the response of a structure is termed an engineering demand parameter, or EDP.
+The annual frequency of exceeding a given EDP is calculated as follows: